SO MANY IN THIS PERISHING WORLD ARE JUST RUSHING BLINDLY TO A PLACE THAT THEY DO NOT KNOW WHAT AWAITS.

 Whatever has been or is our own particular sin, which is usually the one we so easily fall to, (c/- Satan) there is one thing we can take comfort in and that is not only is the sin forgiven upon confession and repentance, it is also forgotten, the slate is wiped clean – who can fathom the grace of God or His tender mercies?
 Salvation is such a gracious gift, paid in full by Jesus and freely given to all but if we turn away after falling and don’t return back to Jesus who still holds out His hand in love, THEN SALVATION IS LOST.
 Sin can be so hard to resist because the desires of our mind can be very controlling but by stopping and thinking about what Jesus is holding out to us, it is really pale by comparison.
 There is so much more to lose than a brief moment of fanciful desire.
 And what we often see in others, sometimes we don’t see the very same thing in ourselves - and it happens to all of us.
 Just as we so easily fall, others also fall and we should always be ready and willing to help another if we see that happen.
 Also if someone should trespass against us we should forgive them in loving kindness.
 Matthew 6: 14, 15 is very clear, if we can’t or don’t forgive others, how can we expect Him to forgive us?
 We should never be quick to judge another when we are sinners also.
 The world as we know it is more than ever a very unsafe place (in terms of losing salvation) and becoming ever darker by the minute, which is clearly seen all around us, yet so few choose to seek the truth and find it.
 Satan will always place things before us that are appealing to our own mind, and he speaks very loudly and convincingly to us – look what he did to Eve.

 Satan is the very worst kind of enemy we could ever have because he is invisible and is so subtle – he attacks you by stealth, mostly before you even realise it and the trap springs shut around you, which makes him a coward.
-He will always try to have mastery over us and he will never stop trying, because he has an agenda and wants to take us with him to his end but the more you resist him and trusting in God, the less he will attack you.
-Whatever your own particular affliction is (in our mind it can appear so large that it seems impossible to overcome because it completely overpowers good sense and reason) nothing at all is too hard for God to fix if we allow Him to work - and that is submission and you can always pray about that too.
+He will always try to have mastery over us and he will never stop trying because knows how weak we are on our own.
+He still believes he has a chance at overthrowing God but he has an agenda and if he fails he wants to take us with him to his end but the more you resist him and trusting in God, the less he will attack you.
+Whatever your own particular affliction is (in our mind it can appear so large that it seems impossible to overcome because it completely overpowers good sense and reason) nothing at all is too hard for God to fix if we allow Him to work - and that is submission, which is the next step after making the decision to walk in Jesus' footsteps and you can always pray about that too.
 For all believers, getting the 'weights and balances' right is never easy, the scales are tipped heavily against us but the more we submit to the Spirit's leading, not relying on our own way, the scales can be adjusted in our favour.
 If serious correction is needed it may take some time, with a lot of breaking down of the problem but to recover from it you have to want the correction first.
 Don’t just give in and say I can’t do it or I can’t be helped, and you know who is telling you that.
 That is just one of Satan's tricks by breaking you down in self guilt and recriminations and he has many tricks like this in his arsenal but just remember he is playing with your mind, so stamp on it and shut it out.
 The Bible tells us that the heart is sinful and so is the mind - we have to control the mind as best we can to safe-guard our spirit - if our spirit is tainted we aren't returning it in an acceptable condition to God.
 So just remember, He removes the stain of sin through prayer asking for forgiveness.
 Again this is part of being given a free will – either to give in or refuse the sin.
 When the assaults come, and they will, if you really value what Jesus did to save us, picture Him in your mind nailed and bleeding on the cross – and keep it there.
 And I am speaking from personal, even painful experiences.

 I mentioned that Satan speaks loudly to our minds, this is just a metaphor – a figure of speech and isn’t in audible speech but nevertheless it is real and it's a violation and an invasion of our mind and without our permission.
 The battle field is in your mind and Satan has access to it because of our free will and you just need to become more aware of how and when he attacks you.
 Don’t ever underestimate him, Satan can promise you anything but he can never deliver.